 Keep in mind that, regardless of your deductible, you benefit from the reduced rates that your health plan negotiates with providers, and preventive care is always 100% covered.

 Tom, 43, is enrolled in the NVIDIA PPO plan and also covers his wife.
-His in-network deductible is $500 total ($250 for each covered family member).
+His in-network deductible is $1,000 total.
 Let’s assume Tom always gets in-network care because he’s a savvy health care shopper.

 - His first medical expense of the year is for a one-night stay in the hospital